cuiyongbo/hello-world/my_wiki/languages/english_notes_12.rst

 | Definition: a joke exploiting the different possible meanings of a word or the fact that there are words which sound alike but have different meanings.
 | Usage: the pigs were a squeal (if you'll forgive the pun) [not got it]
 |
+| wont
+| Definition: (of a person) in the habit of doing something; accustomed.
+| Usage: he was wont to arise at 5.30 every morning.

 .. image:: images/mist_on_moors.jpg